This tutorial can be downloaded link.

 ecut_refreq: 2.0

 We compute the quasiparticle corrections of states identified by band indexes \(1,2,3,4,5\).
 We have set PDEPs to 50, this number can be reduced in order to check convergence.
-For the Contour Deformation technique, the frequency dependence of the dielectric screening is sampled in the energy window \([0,2]\)Ry using 300 points.
+For the contour deformation technique, the frequency dependence of the dielectric screening is sampled in the energy window \([0,2]\)Ry using 300 points.

 According to perturbation theory, the quasiparticle energy \(E_{kn}\) of the state with band index \(n\) and k-point \(k\) is computed as: